 How Continuous Care serves your organization’s goals

-A website is your organization’s most powerful tool for marketing and communications.
-Continuous Care ensures it continues to serve your audience while we collaborate with you on a plan for how it can better serve your organization.
+A website is your organization’s most powerful communications tool.
+Continuous Care ensures it continues to serve your audience while we collaborate with you on a plan for how it can better serve your users as well as your organization and its goals.

-Wherever your website needs to go, we can create a roadmap that will get you there—in a way that works for your budget.
+Whether your website needs a platform update or any other essential improvements, we can create a roadmap that will get you there — in a way that works for your budget.
 Continuous Care provides proactive support in the following ways:

 Outlines technical details in ways your organization will understand

-With Continuous Care, you gain a collaborator in setting goals for your site.
-Your big-picture perspective about your organization’s needs is matched with the technical expertise to get your website on track.
-Our program includes two layers: A project manager and a technical strategist.
+With Continuous Care, you gain dedicated collaborators in setting goals for your site.
+Along with gaining an experienced, big-picture perspective on your organization’s needs, you also gain the technical expertise to get your website on track.
+Our program includes two layers: A project manager and a technical team, both serving as crucial points of contact for your organization.

-Both serve as major points of contact between our agency and your organization.
-While the role of a project manager is more familiar, a technical strategist is similar in spirit to the “tech lead” who communicates with the developers working on your project.
-But the strategist also gathers the information we need to identify and anticipate website issues.
+While the role of a project manager is more familiar, your technical strategist is led by an engineering lead who communicates with the developers working on your project.
+Your technical team also works with you to gather the information we need to identify and anticipate website issues.
 Then we can create a plan for future development.

-Technical strategists play a vital role in guiding you and your team through website enhancements.
-If you’re managing your organization’s website but maybe less familiar with its technical demands, your strategist will offer clear, easy-to-understand choices for how to resolve any issues that arise.
+The technical team plays a vital role in guiding you and your team through website enhancements.
+If you’re managing your organization’s website but maybe less familiar with its technical demands, your team will offer clear, easy-to-understand choices for how to resolve any issues that arise.

-When you’re presented with multiple potential solutions and all of their pros and cons, you’re more empowered as a site manager.
-Plus, with a team handling the technical details, you’re free to focus on the other important work on your calendar.
+When you’re presented with multiple potential solutions for a website issue and all of their pros and cons, you’re more empowered as a site manager.
+Plus, with a team handling the technical details, you’re free to focus on the other important, mission-critical work on your calendar.

 Frees IT and marketing teams from finding solutions to site problems

-Gaining a support team through Continuous Care enables you to attend more to your website’s goals rather than searching for the right solutions for its issues.
+Gaining a support team through Continuous Care enables you to better focus on the longterm goals for your website rather than searching for the right solutions for its issues.
 In fact, we work best when you don’t come to Four Kitchens with specific ideas about the functionality or features your site needs.
 Don’t worry about solving your problems for us—just tell us what your organization is trying to do.

 Rather than investing time and energy to pursue a solution you or someone on your team may have in mind, we’d rather tap into what issues you need to resolve.
 The question isn’t completely technical.